Aniruddhan-S/anime-binary/README.md

   - delete an anime

-# A little insight on why i did this:
+# A little insight on why i did this

 It has been long since i used C++, so i thought i'd do something simple in it, just to keep in touch with the language.